What is frost heaving?

 Why is installing a Frost Heave Prevention System the better option for businesses?

-Although floor insulation might be the most common practice against frost heaving among many businesses, it is often insufficient.
-Thermal insulation alone cannot prevent ice from amassing entirely as sub-zero temperatures can still seep through surfaces.
-Therefore, the only way to offer complete protection for your structures and employees is to install a frost heave prevention system.
-By installing a frost heave prevention system, you are essentially mitigating any risk of frost heaving.
+Although floor insulation might be the most common practice against frost heaving among many businesses, it is often insufficient as thermal insulation alone cannot prevent ice from amassing entirely as sub-zero temperatures can still seep through surfaces.
+Therefore, the only way to offer complete protection for your physical structures/employees is to install a frost heave prevention system.
+By installing a frost heave prevention system, you are essentially mitigating/removing any risk of frost heaving.

 It is not as easy for a system to satisfy all the requirements of modern businesses today as compared to the past.
 There are stringent prerequisites to be met for businesses to even consider installing a system.
-For example, the system must be easy to install, cost effective to maintain, energy efficient and most importantly, environmentally friendly.
+For example, the system must be easy to install, cost effective to maintain, energy efficient and most importantly, environmentally friendly due to the ongoing environmental concerns being brought up globally.

 Frost heaving is an inevitable phenomenon for any business that is constantly exposed to freezing temperatures.
 Therefore, having a reliable frost heave prevention system is undeniably a worthwhile investment considering the detrimental impacts that frost heaving can have on your business.